Dalston Kingsland railway station

 Dalston Kingsland is a station on the Mildmay line of the London Overground, located on the western side of Kingsland High Street in the Dalston area of the London Borough of Hackney.
 Situated in London fare zone 2, the station straddles the boundary with the London Borough of Islington, with part of the platforms falling within Islington.
 The station is located opposite Ridley Road Market.
 Ticket barriers are in operation.

 Kingsland railway station was opened on the site in 1850.
 It was closed and replaced by Dalston Junction station, approximately 250 m walk away, in 1865.
 The current station was opened by British Rail in 1983.
 There is now an official out-of-station interchange with Dalston Junction, which is served by the Windrush line of the London Overground.

 History

-A station was first opened on the site on 9 November 1850 by the North London Railway.
+A station was first opened on the site on 9 November 1850 by the North London Railway, formerly the East and West India Docks and Birmingham Junction Railway.
 It closed on 1 November 1865 when an extension was built to Broad Street in the City of London and a triangular junction was installed which joined the existing tracks to the east and west of the station.
 A new Dalston Junction station was opened at the southern tip of the junction and it replaced Kingsland station.
 The station was rebuilt and reopened on 16 May 1983 as part of the Crosstown Linkline service.
 The station replaced Dalston Junction when it closed in 1986, along with the rest of the line to Broad Street.